akunaefi/characterizing/dataset/readme.txt

 This dataset was crawled from Google Play Store.
-It contains app reviews from 12 different app categories.
+It contains 46k app reviews from 12 different app categories.
+Reviews were annotated twice.
+First, to determine whether it is argumentative, decision, or both.
+Second, to determine user decision expression, such as, acquiring, buying, recommendation, requesting, and rating.